utharani/GPR-Financial-Markets-India/README.md

 /excel
 /python
 /report
-/figures
+/media

-- All analyses and charts are saved in the `excel` and `figures` folders.
+- All analyses and charts are saved in the `excel` and `media` folders.
 - Final scripts will be available in Python notebooks under `/python`.